My Linux preferences

 What next?

-Actually, I don't think I can be sure of what's next, so I guess here's a list of what I might look forward to next.
+Actually, I don't think I can be sure of what's next, so I guess here's a list of what I could look forward to.

 - Sticking with Artix through the highs and lows might be the most probable option for me.
-Though time will tell if Artix either fucks up even harder (to the point this is no longer a viable option) or gets better.
+Though time will tell if Artix (and/or Linux as a whole) either fucks up even harder (to the point this is no longer a viable option) or gets better.

-- If I still wanted to stick to Linux (though in this case it is now GNU/Linux‐libre) without sticking with Artix, my most probable option will be Parabola GNU/Linux‐libre, an Arch‐based distro which will also return me to OpenRC should I choose to.
-Setting aside my hardware woes, there's also Parabola's GNU worship, which could get in my way.
-And they also ship SystemD as default, hence "should I choose to".
+- If I still wanted to stick to Linux (though in this case it is now GNU/Linux‐libre) without sticking with Artix, my most probable option will be a "distrohop" to Parabola GNU/Linux‐libre, an Arch‐based distro which will also return me to OpenRC should I choose to.
+Setting aside my hardware woes, there's also Parabola's GNU ideology, which could get in my way (and will do if I have a wifi card from anyone but Atheros and/or Intel).
+And they also ship systemd as default (and requires the user to choose the nonsystemd repo), hence should I choose to.

-- Learn & eventually master OpenBSD (or any other BSD systems really) so I can be free of Linux.
+- Learn & eventually master OpenBSD (or any other BSD systems) so I can be free of Linux (or GNU/Linux).
 Assuming I had something I could use to work on that front (other than my T470 & G531GD), that is.

-- Maybe look at Hyperbola GNU/Linux‐libre (or HyperbolaBSD down the road).
-GNU worship again, but at least Hyperbola strives to be their own thing whereas Parabola above is basically GNU Arch Linux.
+- Maybe look at Hyperbola GNU/Linux‐libre (archive.org) (or HyperbolaBSD down the road).
+GNU worship again, but at least Hyperbola strives to be their own thing whereas Parabola above is basically Arch Linux, done under the GNU ideology.

 - See if I can fuck up MacOS to my liking.
 At least that won't be as bad as Windows (or ChromeOS for that matter), but then I'm under Apple's mercy for this one (and fuck them for telling me I'm using Apple crap wrong).
 And I won't be able to readily replicate my modifications, especially considering Apple doesn't publish MacOS outside their zoo.